 - 3 letters of recommendation

-These documents (except the UMKC application) should be sent directly to the Master of Arts in Liberal Studies Program, Cockefair Hall 106, UMKC, 5100 Rockhill Road, Kansas City, MO 64110.
+These documents (except the UMKC application) should be sent directly to the Master of Arts in Liberal Studies Program, UMKC, 5121 Rockhill Road, Cockefair 106, Kansas City, MO 64110.

-Prior to submitting an application, prospective students should speak with the program adviser or a member of the faculty who works in their chosen focus area.
+Prior to submitting an application, prospective students should speak with the program advisor or a member of the faculty who works in their chosen focus area.

-The priority deadline to apply for Fall Semester is March 1.
-The final deadline to apply for Fall Semester is August 1.
+The deadline to apply for Fall Semester is March 1.
 The deadline to apply for Spring Semester is November 1.

 Student Learning Outcomes